 The Technical Stuff

 The Sambanistas are a not-for-profit community group, which means that anyone can join us.
-No musical experience or $$ are required.
+No musical experience is required.
 If you fancy coming along and giving it a go, just bring yourself and a smile!

 In return for low-cost tuition and training, our members volunteer their time and energy into making the group run smoothly.
 Teaching workshops, repairing instruments, making costumes, transporting drums to and from gigs, organising social activities, talking to prospective clients – it’s all done for the love of Sambanistas!